 Dividends are paid from profits after the deduction of Corporation Tax.
 This means that companies pay tax on this income before it is distributed to shareholders.
 The rules on dividend tax changed on 6th April 2016.
 Previously, there was no personal tax liability on dividend income for basic-rate taxpayers.

 As a result of these new rules, it’s not quite as tax-efficient to take a low salary and higher dividend payments through a limited company as it once was, though it is a far simpler system.
-The notional 10% dividend tax credit (which most people struggled to understand anyway) was abolished and replaced with a tax-free dividend allowance, which is £1,000/year for 2023/24.
+The notional 10% dividend tax credit (which most people struggled to understand anyway) was abolished and replaced with a tax-free dividend allowance, which is now £500/year for 2024/25.

-Above £1,000, you will pay the following rates of tax on dividend income received from your company:
+Above £500, you will pay the following rates of tax on dividend income you receive from your company:

 - 8.75% on income within the basic-rate tax band (£12,571 to £50,270)